Manta-Network/docs/docs/calamari/DevelopOnDolphin.md

 # 🛠 Develop on Dolphin

 ## Quick Overview
-This guide outlines the steps needed to create a Manta node for testing your applications.
+This guide outlines the steps needed to create a Calamari node for testing your applications on our public testnet name Dolphin.

-A Manta development node is your own personal development environment for building and testing applications on Manta Network.
+A Calamari development node is your own personal development environment for building and testing applications on Calamari Network.
 It enables you to get started quickly and easily without the overhead of a relay chain.
 By default a block will be created when a transaction is received.

-To get started running a Manta node you will need to first download it or build it.
+To get started running a Calamari node you will need to first download it or build it.
 This could take roughly 30 minutes or longer to complete depending on your hardware.

 ## Download Binary File

-To download any of the official releases of Manta, please go to our [release page](https://github.com/Manta-Network/Manta/releases).
+To download any of the official releases of Calamari, please go to our [release page](https://github.com/Manta-Network/Manta/releases).

 ## Build Binary File

-First, start by cloning a specific tag of the Manta repo that you can find here:
+First, start by cloning a specific tag of the Calamari repo that you can find here:

 `https://github.com/Manta-Network/Manta/`